 Many first-time pet owners opt for hamsters because of their compact size.
-With proper handling and socialization, hamsters can be cuddly and affectionate, but hamsters can fight with each other, so it’s best to keep only one hamster per cage.
+With proper training, handling, and socialization, hamsters can be cuddly and affectionate, but hamsters can fight with each other, so it’s best to keep only one hamster per cage.
 Hamsters are also nocturnal, so be prepared for your new furry friend to be running on his exercise wheel and making noise at night.
 If you’re a light sleeper, you may want to plan to keep your hamster in a space like a living room, instead of your bedroom.

 Unfortunately, hamsters don’t have terribly long life spans.
 Most live just two to three years, and saying goodbye to a pet after such a short time can be hard for kids.

 Guinea pigs live considerably longer, with average life spans ranging from four to eight years.
 They’re also highly social, so you can keep same-sex piggies together in the same cage.
 Because guinea pigs are larger than hamsters, they’ll need more cage space.
 With socialization, your guinea pig can learn to happily sit in your lap or enjoy spending time with you.
 Guinea pigs take lots of naps both during the day and at night and are active between those naps.

 Both hamsters and guinea pigs need daily care, including fresh food and water and plenty of attention and playtime.
 Hamsters can live well in a smaller enclosure, and commercially available hamster cages or even small aquariums work well.
 Want to know what to feed hamsters?
 You can take a look at our guide to get informed.
 Guinea pigs require larger cages, especially if you have a pair of piggies.
 Plan to clean cages at least weekly to minimize smells and keep your pet healthy.

 Exercise is an important requirement for both types of pets.
 Hamsters will often play with exercise wheels and toys right in their cage.
 Guinea pigs, too, will play with toys, but they’ll also benefit from plenty of time out of their cage to explore and stretch their legs.